Uvlazhnitel/House-prices-regression/README.md

-# P2 — House Prices Regression (Scikit-Learn)
+# House Prices Regression (Scikit-Learn)

-This repository contains an end-to-end **tabular regression** project built with **scikit-learn**.
+End-to-end tabular regression project for predicting house prices with a **reproducible, protocol-driven** workflow using scikit-learn.

-**Goal:** Train a reproducible model for predicting house prices using a strict ML protocol:
+The project demonstrates:

-- Fixed train/test split (saved indices)
+- Fixed train/test split with **saved indices**
 - All preprocessing inside a `Pipeline` / `ColumnTransformer`
-- Cross-validation for model selection
+- **Cross-validation** for model selection and diagnostics
-- Saved model artifacts for inference
+- **Saved model artifacts** for inference

-> In this repo, the training script focuses on **cross-validation (CV) evaluation on the training split** and saving artifacts.
+- **One-time** final evaluation on the held-out test set (Session 30)

 ---